marshallm94/portfolio/galvanize_notes/my_notes.md

 * **Precision** - (P(accept H0 | H0:true)) - 1 - **Alpha** or divide the number of times you would accept H0, *given it is true*, (345) by the sum of the *H0:true* column (or row) (390) = 345 / 390 = 0.8846

+### Errors

+There are two types of error in hypothesis testing:

+1. **Type I Error** - Rejecting the Null hypothesis when it is in fact true.
+    * This is equivalent to a **False Positive**.
+Your test incorrectly identifies a test-statistic as *from a separate distribution/population,* when it is in fact just a statistical fluke; an extremely unlikely event given your Null hypothesis, but from the distribution/population of your Null hypothesis nonetheless.
+        * Suppose you calculate a test statistic that would lead you to reject the Null hypothesis in favor of the Alternate hypothesis.
+This means that the probability of observing the test-statistic that you observed, given the Null hypothesis, was less than or equal to the significance level that you previously set. **However, there is still the probability that it did come from your Null hypothesis.** This interpretation is found within the definition of a P-Value; since a p-value is the probability of observing a test-statistic as or more extreme than the one you observed, **there is still some probability of that happening**, no matter how small.

+2. **Type II Error** - Failing to reject the Null hypothesis when it is in fact False. (*Beta*)
+    * Equivalent to a **False Negative**.
+Your test incorrectly identifies a test-statistic as *being from the distribution/population of your Null Hypothesis*, when it is in fact from a the distribution population of your Alternate hypothesis.
+        * When you calculate a test-statistic that would lead you to fail to reject the null hypothesis, the interpretation is that observing a test-statistic as or more extreme than the one you observed is not that unlikely (test-stat does not fall in the area of rejection).
+However, there is still some probability that it came from you Alternate distribution/population, **but was just an extreme event under your Alternate hypothesis**.
+When this occurs, you are mislead to believe that your test-statistic is within reasonable bounds of your null hypothesis, and therefore from your null hypothesis, **when in fact it is an extreme event from you Alternate hypothesis, but from your Alternate hypothesis nonetheless.**

 ## Power

+The Power of any given hypothesis test is defined as **the probability of rejecting the Null hypothesis when it is in fact false.** There are 4 things that affect the power of any given hypothesis test.

+Power is equal to one minus Beta, or one minus the probability of a Type II Error.
+There are 4 things that affect Power:

+1. **Difference in means of the Null and Alternative hypothesis** - *As the difference in means between the Null hypothesis and the Alternative hypothesis become farther and farther apart, your power increases.* The intuition behind this is that, as they grow farther apart, your probability of a Type II Error becomes smaller, and since power is equal to one minus the Type II Error, your power becomes larger.

+2.  **Alpha** - *As your significance level decreases, your power increases.* The trade-off of this is, obviously that you have decreased your significance level, therefore raising the probability of a Type I Error.

+3. **Sigma** - *As Sigma decreases, your power increases.* The intuition behind this is that Sigma (or, more formally, the *sample* standard deviation) is the numerator of the standard error of the mean.
+So, as Sigma decreases the overall fraction that is the standard error decreases as well.
+This means that the sampling distribution of the mean will be narrower, thus decreasing your Type II Error rate, which in turn increases your Power.

+4. **N** - *As N increases, your power increases*.
+Since the square root of N is the denominator in the fraction that is the standard error, as you increase the denominator, the value of the overall fraction decreases.
+So, as you increase N, your standard error of the mean decreases (having the same effect as decreasing Sigma, from above).
+Thus, as your standard error decreases, your Type II Error rate decreases, which increases power.

 ### Bonferroni Correction